FIWARE/tutorials.Identity-Management/README.md

 user is able to exercise.  **Keyrock** can then be used with other enablers can be used to limit and lock-down access.

-The following common objects are found with the IDM database:
+The following common objects are found with the **Keyrock** Identity Management database:

 * **User** - Any signed up user able to identify themselves with an eMail and password.
 Users can be assigned rights individually or as a group